 4. Driver and Fleet Management

 A logistics or other company with a fleet will have drivers completing deliveries and jobs.
 For each haul done, drivers need to complete several paper forms.
-With mobile forms, these drivers can complete their required paperwork, including any necessary photos, GPS and time stamping data, and send it back to the office instantly.
+With mobile data collection, these drivers can complete their required paperwork, including any necessary photos, GPS and time stamping data, and send it back to the office instantly.

 This gives the office a real-time understanding of the status of the haul, vehicle, and driver.
 Having access to this data sooner allows dispatchers to keep clients better informed of progress at every stage of transport and delivery.